TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Considering how your application components are orchestrated is important as the components themselves.
+Orchestration provides a fundamental building block of most modern service-oriented architectures, and Temple's generated projects are no exception.
 Temple provides several industry standards methods of automatically deploying your services.

 ## Adding Orchestration to your Templefile
-l
-Orchestrating your project automatically requires only a single line of code in your Templefile.
+Orchestrating your project automatically requires only a single line of configuration in your Templefile.
 Working from the example in the [Getting Started](../getting-started) guide:

 ```templefile {4}